ague08/ecg_re-id/README.md

 ## Getting Started

-1. Clone the repository.
-2. Install the dependencies: `pip install -r requirements.txt`.
+1. Install the dependencies: `pip install -r requirements.txt`.
+2. Prepare datasets and paths.
 3. Run the code: `python src/main.py`.

 ## Data Preparation
 - The ECG data is divided into two categories:
-  - `anonymized/` - 80% of the dataset used for training.
+  - `anonymized/` - 75% of the dataset's records were used as de-identified.
-  - `identified/` - 20% of the dataset used for testing and re-identification.
+  - `identified/` - 25% of the dataset's records were used for re-identification.
+- 3 different splits were done for cross-validation.
 =======
 # ecg_re-id